dotnet/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

 * Configures the created channel with the address `dns:///my-example-host`.
   * The `dns` scheme maps to `DnsResolverFactory`.
   * `my-example-host` is the hostname or IP address to resolve.
-  * A port can optionally be specified after the DNS address.
-For example `dns:///my-example-host:8080` configures gRPC calls to be sent to port 8080.
-If no port is specified then gRPC calls are sent to the default port.
+  * No port is specified in the address so gRPC calls are sent to the default port.
+A port can optionally be specified after the DNS hostname or IP address.
+For example, `dns:///my-example-host:8080` configures gRPC calls to be sent to port 8080.
 * Doesn't specify a load balancer.
 The channel defaults to a pick first load balancer.
 * Starts the gRPC call `SayHello`:
   * DNS resolver gets addresses for the hostname `my-example-host`.